-This lodge-style hotel features 14 Western Rooms with en-suite bathroom as well as 12 Japanese Tatami Rooms.
+This lodge-style hotel features 14 Western Rooms with en-suite bathroom as well as 12 Japanese Tatami Rooms with shared bathrooms.
 There is a men’s and women’s bath, private family showers, a full service rental shop, on-site restaurant and après ski bar.
 A snow shuttle van runs from The Craft Room café and bar near the Nagasaka Gondola each evening so that you can explore Nozawa Onsen village or head to one of the many onsens / hot springs.

 The Schneider Hotel is a top choice for ski families as the Kids Park and daycare facilities are close by, plus rentals and ski / snowboard instruction can be arranged at the hotel.